-A Straw roof on stick made of dried palm leaves provides a beautiful, natural roof covering and a summer atmosphere.
-The natural material is perfect for covering canopies, sheds, pergolas or parasols.
-The Straw Roofs have a natural colour which makes them also suitable as decorative material.
+A Straw Roof on stick made of dried palm leaves provides a beautiful, natural roof covering and a summer atmosphere.
+The natural material is perfect for covering canopies, sheds, pergolas or umbrellas.
+The Straw roofs on stick have a natural color which makes them also usable as a decorative material.

 The length of the palm leaves is about 70 cm.
 The leaves are sandwiched between two bamboo slats and then secured with an additional double bamboo slat.
-Palm leaves as roofing material have an average lifespan of between 3 and 10 years if properly fitted.
-This partly depends on the weather conditions and where the Straw Roofs on Stick are installed.
+Palm leaves as roofing, when properly assembled, have an average lifespan of between 3 and 10 years.
+This depends in part on weather conditions and where the Straw Roofs on Stick are installed.

-These Straw Roofs on sticks are not impregnated.
-For indoor use or use as a canopy, we strongly recommend treating the roofs with our Fire Retardant Spray.
+These Straw Roofs on stick are not impregnated.
+For indoor use or use as a roof we strongly recommend treating the roofs with our fire retardant spray.

-We also have these Straw Roofs on sticks in our inspiration garden.
-Here, you can view the Straw Roof on Stick and, if necessary, take it with you directly from our warehouse.
-Because we buy our materials directly from the source, you are assured of the best price and unique materials with us.
+We also have these Straw Roofs on stick in our inspiration garden.
+Here you can view the Straw Roof on stick and take it with you directly from our warehouse.
+Because we source our materials directly from the source, you are assured of the best price and unique materials with us.